 With over 80 stores and a 20-year record of business, Decor Heytens is one of the most popular chains of interior decorating stores in Europe.
 To ensure it remains successful, Heytens embarked on an aggressive plan to open 10 stores every year for the next five years.
 Obviously, such a course of action puts tremendous pressure on an enterprise’s IT infrastructure to deliver robust and scalable applications.
 To that end, Heyten’s IT department, managed by Xavier Demeuse, made the decision to redevelop its three custom applications with a graphical user interface.
-It also decided to transfer all databases to Caché, the post-relational database from InterSystems.
+It also decided to transfer all databases to InterSystems technology.

 The events that took place during the redevelopment of its central stock management application exemplifies Heyten’s experience surrounding the entire redevelopment project.
-“With our team of only three programmers we developed everything in-house using WinDev as the front-end and Caché as the database, with Caché Direct for Active X as the interface,” said Demeuse.
+“With our team of only three programmers we developed everything in-house using InterSystems technology,” said Demeuse.

 Each team member was able to work independently, still leaving enough time to test.
 This made the implementation very efficient.